catenax-ng/catena-x-edc/README.md

 ## About The Project

-The project provides pre-built control- and data-plane [docker](https://www.docker.com/) images and [helm](https://helm.sh/) charts of the [Eclipse DataSpace Components Project](https://github.com/eclipse-edc/Connector).
+The project provides pre-built control- and data-plane [docker](https://www.docker.com/) images and [helm](https://helm.sh/) charts of the [Eclipse DataSpace Connector Components Project](https://github.com/eclipse-edc/Connector).

 **Difference TXDC and EDC** - On the first glance the two repositories might look very similar, but actually this repository does very little.